You just walked out of the animal shelter carrying a soft puffball that’s going to grow into a 60-pound dog in just one year.

 And, as Jonathan P. Klein, CDBC, CPDT-KA, recommends, make sure your entire family is on the same page with training.

-Don’t change your expectations of Buttons’s behavior as he gets older.
-If you allow him on the couch when he’s a puppy, he’s going to assume that he’s allowed on the couch as an adult.
+Don’t change your expectations of your dog’s behavior as they get older.
+If you allow them on the couch when they’re a puppy, they are going to assume they’re allowed on the couch as an adult.

 2. Socializing a Puppy Too Soon